xtuml/bridgepoint/doc-bridgepoint/notes/11461_export/11461_export_int.md

 6.3 This work lays the groundwork for issue #11491 [[2.5]](#2.5).
-Some of that work was going to be done in this work, but it was decided to defer it because
+Some of that work was going to be done in this work, but it was decided to defer it because it is too high risk so close to a release.

 6.4 Since `xtumlmc_build` was changed, technically, the Windows version would need to be repackaged.
 However, since the change only removes functionality, there is no need to perform this repackage at this time.

+6.5 The MASL exporter is selectable from the "Set Model Compiler" wizard as well as at project creation.

 ### 7. Unit Test